RMITLibrary/easy_cite/markdown/chicagob.md

 > {.hanging-indent}Enwezor, Okwui, Nancy Condee, Terry Smith, Antonio Negri, Geeta Kapur, and Rosalind Krauss.
 2008. *Antinomies of Art and Culture: Modernity, Postmodernity, Contemporaneity.* Durham: Duke University Press. {/.hanging-indent}
 > {.hanging-indent}Horngren, Charles, Walter Harrison, Suzanne Oliver, Peter Best, David Fraser, and Rebecca Tan. *Financial accounting*.
 Pearson Higher Education AU, 2012. {/.hanging-indent}
+>
+#### More than six authors

+##### In-text citation

+> When citing a resource with more than six authors, include the first author’s surname in your in-text citation, followed by et al.

+(Enwezor et al. 2008, 56)

+##### Reference list

+If there are up to six authors, list all authors in the reference list or bibliography.
+If there are more than six, list only the first three followed by et.al.
+Invert the first author’s name to Surname, First Name.

+> {.hanging-indent} Geller, Alan C., Suraj Venna, Marianne Prout et al. 2002.
+"Should the Skin Cancer Examination Be Taught in Medical School?"
+Archives of Dermatology 138, (9): 1201-1203. https://doi.org/10.1001/archderm.138.9.1201. {/.hanging-indent}

 ###### end-subtype-content